 Oh, I don't know.

-Joe Biden fully vaccinated with Joe Biden hand in hand, outdoors, socially distanced with masks on, going into a former president's home, 96-year-old Jimmy Carter, former first lady, 93 years old, taking off the mask indoor with no social distancing.
+Joe Biden fully vaccinated with Joe Biden, hand in hand, outdoors, socially distanced with masks on, going into a former president's home, 96-year-old Jimmy Carter, former first lady, 93 years old, taking off the mask indoor with no social distancing.

 As a matter of fact, right on top of them, and then no mask inside.

-I mean, what you know, it's confusing.
+I mean, you know, it's confusing.

 They made it confusing.